-Maria Cruz is a senior at the Honors College at Florida International University majoring in International Relations and minoring in Marketing.
-She is looking forward to graduating in the Spring of 2020 and furthering her education at a graduate school.
-Currently, she is in the midst of completing her final year at FIU.
-Below are her reflections of the Honors study abroad program she completed in France this past summer.
+Maria Karla Cruz Velazquez is a senior at the Honors College at Florida International University majoring in International Relations and minoring in Marketing.
+Currently, she is in the midst of completing her final year at FIU and is looking forward to graduating this upcoming Spring semester.
+Through her academic and future professional endeavors she aims to bring a holistic awareness between arts, politics, and cultural dynamics of the global arena.
+Below are her reflections of the trips she took during the Honors study abroad program she completed in France this past summer.

 Paris as Text

 “A Foreigner’s Haven” by Maria Cruz of FIU in Paris on July 2019

 Paris is a mystery I have been attempting to solve since my adolescent years.
 I spent countless hours watching couples falling in love in front of the Eiffel Tower, reading about artists emerging themselves in the stimulating art scene, and just overall compelled by all the stories of those who were once lost and came to find themselves in one of the most enriching cities in the world.
 Hoping that I, too, could one day visit this wondrous world of art and culture and emerge from this glorious trip as a new person.
 However, no amount of fictitious images I conjured in my head could prepare me for the reality of Paris.